What does SDN mean

 Network Flow Model

 In a computer network, an important function is to carry traffic efficiently, given the routing paradigm in place.
-This efficiency is achieved through traffic engineering.
+Traffic engineering achieves this efficiency.
 Network flow models are used for network traffic engineering and can help determine routing decisions.
 Network Traffic engineering (TE) is the engineering of paths that can carry traffic flows that vary from those chosen automatically by the routing protocol(s) used in that network.

 Therefore, we can engineer the paths that better suit our application.
 We can do this in several ways, such as standard IP routing, MPLS, or OpenFlow protocol.
 When considering network traffic engineering and MPLS OpenFlow, let’s start with the basics of traffic engineering and MPLS networking.